 Known for my authenticity, transparency, and vulnerability, I unapologetically disrupt spaces to create change.
-I leverage my lived experiences and intersectional identities as a neurodivergent, visually impaired, the child of field workers, first-generation college student, queer, and physically disabled Latina to educate others on DEIAB: diversity, equity, inclusion, accessibility, and belonging.
+I leverage my lived experiences and intersectional identities as a queer, neurodivergent, visually impaired, the child of field workers, physically disabled, Latina, and child of field workers to educate on IDEAS: inclusion, diversity & disability, equity, accessibility, and social justice.

 Identifying as a multipotentialite, I have many passions and I bring this uniqueness to all of my projects.

 - As an Instructional Designer, I empower learners to succeed, producing inclusive and accessible learning solutions that are fun.
 (Yes, accessible content can be fun!)

 - As an advocate for disability and accessibility, I talk openly and unfiltered about my intersectional identities, tackling “taboo” topics, and leveraging the power of my lived experiences.

 - As a Coach, I celebrate individuality, nurture a growth mindset, and empower my clients to realign with their intentions.